Tidesun/Mini/README.md

 optional arguments
   --iter_theta ITER_THETA
                         Whether use updated theta to re-calculate conditional probablity [True,False].
-                        <br>See the online methods for detailed information.
+                        See the online methods for detailed information.
 Default is False to speed up the calculation.
   --eff_len_option EFF_LEN_OPTION
                         How to calculate the effective length [Kallisto,RSEM].
-Choose Kallisto \n or RSEM to calculate the effective length in the same way as the \n corresponding method.
+Choose Kallisto or RSEM to calculate the effective length in the same way as the corresponding method.
 Default is Kallisto.
   --EM_SR_num_iters EM_SR_NUM_ITERS
                         Number of maximum iterations for EM algorithm.
 Default is 200.
   --inital_theta INITAL_THETA
                         Inital_theta [LR,SR].
-Set the initial theta based on the isoform expression \n given long reads(LR) or short reads (SR).
+Set the initial theta based on the isoform expression given long reads(LR) or short reads (SR).
 Default is LR.
 ```

 ## Calculate K-value